Crassula perfoliata var. minor

 Derivation of name and historical aspects

-The specific epithet (perfoliata, 'per' through and 'folia' leaves) alludes to the leaf bases surrounding the stem which appears to pass through the substance of the long-lived evergreen leaves.
+The specific epithet perfoliata, is derived from per, meaning 'through' and folia, leaves, and alludes to the leaf bases surrounding the stem, which appears to pass through the substance of the long-lived evergreen leaves.
 The variety name indicates that the plants are smaller than in the other varieties.

 Crassula perfoliata was named by Carl Linnaeus in 1753.